Teena Marie: 2003–2010: La Doña to Congo Square

-Regarding the early-life inspirations for Congo Square, Teena Marie told Blues & Soul magazine editor Lee Tyler in January 2010: "I wanted to do songs that reflected the things that I loved when I was growing up.
+In January 2010, regarding the early-life inspirations for Congo Square, Teena Marie told Blues & Soul magazine editor Lee Tyler: "I wanted to do songs that reflected the things that I loved when I was growing up.
 Every single song on the record is dedicated to someone, or some musical giant that I loved.
 'The Pressure' is dedicated to Rick James; 'Can't Last a Day' is dedicated to the Gamble & Huff sound – the Philly International sound'.
 Then 'Baby I Love You' and 'Ear Candy' are dedicated to Marvin Gaye and Curtis Mayfield – with memories of riding down Crenshaw in LA in jeeps and bumping to music on the 808 i.e. Roland TR-808 drum machine.
 While 'Miss Coretta' is, of course, dedicated to Mrs. Coretta Scott King, the late wife of Martin Luther King."

 Sales-wise, the album proved another success, reaching the Top 20 on Billboards Top 200, and giving Teena Marie yet another Top 10 R&B chart entry.
 In 2010, Teena Marie continued to be a headliner on the Las Vegas Strip, appearing regularly at the Las Vegas Hilton and other venues until just before her death.

-At the time of her death, Teena Marie had been in the process of completing her 14th album, Beautiful.
-It was finished posthumously by her daughter, Alia Rose, and released on January 15, 2013.
-A limited edition album was released on July 11, 2011, comprising previously unreleased material unearthed from her Motown days entitled First class love: Rare Tee.
+At the time of her death, Teena Marie had been in the process of completing her album Beautiful.
+It was finished posthumously by her daughter Alia Rose and released on January 15, 2013.

 Personal life

-Teena Marie gave birth to a daughter named Alia Rose in 1991.
-As of 2009, Alia Rose sings under the name Rose LeBeau.
+Teena Marie gave birth to a daughter, Alia Rose, on December 25, 1991, whom she had with a man named Peter Butcher.
+Alia Rose would grow up following in her mother's footsteps, often dueting with Marie during live shows and being featured on some of Marie's songs on her last four albums (La Doña to Beautiful).
+Alia went under the name Rose LeBeau in the late 2000s.
+From 2015 and onward, she has since released songs under her original name.

-Teena Marie lived in various neighborhoods throughout greater Los Angeles, including Santa Monica, Inglewood, Pasadena, and Marina Del Rey.
+Teena Marie lived in various neighborhoods and cities throughout greater Los Angeles, including Santa Monica, Inglewood, Pasadena, and Marina Del Rey.

-Teena Marie was godmother to American actress and comedienne Maya Rudolph, daughter of singer-songwriter Minnie Riperton, as well as Marvin Gaye's daughter Nona Gaye.
-She also cared for Rick James's son, Rick, Jr., and family friend Jeremiah O'Neal.
+Teena Marie was godmother to American actress and comedian Maya Rudolph, daughter of singer-songwriter Minnie Riperton, as well as Marvin Gaye's daughter Nona Gaye.
+She also cared for Rick James's son Rick, Jr. and family friend Jeremiah O'Neal.
 Lenny Kravitz posted a video in which he said that Teena Marie had taken him into her home and helped him when he was struggling early in his career.